AdysTech/raspy-weather/README.md

 The library will power up the sensor (it will detect if the sensor is not connected!), read the temperature and humidity values.
 It will then store the values into a rrdtool based round robin database with enough values to get a trend for whole year.

 A cron job executes the library everyminute, and the PHP gets the data using `rrdtool lastupdate` method.

+My current version can be accessed at http://raspberrypi.adystech.com/sysinfo.php